 Last Updated on

 We certainly never thought we would end up going volcano boarding when we arrived in Leon.
-We don’t ski, snowboard or surf – plus we had never heard of this phenomenon until we asked Ayngelina from Bacon is Magic, who had spent a few weeks there in summer 2010, for must-do activities when we get to town.
+We don’t ski, snowboard or surf – plus we had never heard of this phenomenon until we asked Ayngelina from Bacon is Magic, who had spent a few weeks in Leon not long before we got there, for must-do activities when we get to town.
 She immediately replied with a simple, “Volcano Boarding.”
 So after lazy days of lots of eating and a few more of flat out working, we decided it was time for this must-do-in-Leon adventure.

 Researching the various tour agencies revealed very different options.
 Rather than booking the trip through the Bigfoot Hostel, the more popular choice, we opted for Quetzaltrekkers.
 Not only do they give you two runs down the volcano for the same price as one with Bigfoot, but they are also a non-profit organization who puts the proceeds toward helping street kids in Nicaragua.
 Quetzaltrekkers has smaller groups, so that instead of climbing with 20 people, just two boys and five other girls would take part in this event with us.
 Smaller groups, helping kids AND getting a 2 for 1 deal – going with Quetzaltrekkers seemed a no-brainer.